mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

-##### Active Power Flow Constraints
+##### Branch Active Power Flow Constraints
-The `flow` field refers to the inequality constraints linked to active power flow limits at the from-bus and to-bus ends of each branch.
-These limits are set using the `longTerm` keyword in the [`addBranch!`](@ref addBranch!) function:
+The `flow` field refers to the inequality constraints associated with active power flow limits at the from-bus end of each branch.
+These limits are set using the `minFromBus` and `maxFromBus` keywords in the [`addBranch!`](@ref addBranch!) function:
 ```@repl DCOptimalPowerFlow
 print(system.branch.label, analysis.method.constraint.flow.active)
 ```

 !!! note "Info"
-    Please note that if the limit constraints are set to `longTerm = 0.0` for the corresponding branch, JuliGrid will omit the corresponding inequality constraint.
+    Please note that if the flow constraints are set to `minFromBus = 0.0` and `maxFromBus = 0.0` for the corresponding branch, JuliGrid will omit the corresponding inequality constraint at the from-bus end of the branch.

 By employing the [`updateBranch!`](@ref updateBranch!) function, we have the ability to modify these specific constraints, for example:
 ```@example DCOptimalPowerFlow